 - Alcoholic beverages (no ice or water added).

 The Centers for Disease Control and Prevention, the IAMAT, the World Health Organization and many other organizations have further useful information on food and water safety.
-Also, consider researching each region you are visiting…often there will be specific food and water recommendations for specific destinations.
+At our NYC Travel Clinic, we review this and many other topics as part of your consultation.
+Finally, consider researching each region you are visiting in detail.
+You can often find specific food and water recommendations for specific destinations.

 Have a great trip!